JZsheTech/OBQA/docs/en/Develop_Road_Map.md

 **Main Tasks:**

 1. **Question Rewriting:** use DsPy/LLM to perform lightweight rewrite for retrieval.
+   Use local Ollama `llama3:70b` for text‑only rewriting.
 2. **Retrieval:** run vector search with rewritten query, group/filter by type, obtain candidate evidence elements.
 3. **Memory:** concatenate last few turns (e.g., 3); summarize older ones.
 4. **Answer Generation:** construct multimodal prompt (text + image list) and **explicitly instruct model to output anchors** (`[Evidence#no]`);
+   use local Ollama models: text‑only → `llama3:70b`; multimodal → `qwen2.5vl:72b`.
    after generation, write `(turn_id, evidence_no → element_id)` into the bridge table to ensure traceability.
 5. Use `dependency/DspyDemo` as the base for LLM/orchestration integration.